The Big Frame: Community Informatics

 My research analyzes the ways this machinification (I argue, a new form of colonization) of the mind is taking place.
 As the research continues, I will post more about it on the blog.

 Community informatics is a field that has long-existed in an attempt to understand and even improve the interactions between communities and technology.
 I believe the machinification of the mind-body is taking place both at the level of individuals and communities.
 But I believe it will be resisted most successfully at the level of communities.
 Individuals alone don’t stand a chance.
-While some community informatics efforts feel supercilious (look, I used a Raspberry Pi computer and some sensors to monitor my community garden), others are important and significant.
+While some community informatics efforts feel supercilious (“look, I used a Raspberry Pi computer and some sensors to monitor my community garden”), others are important and significant.
 I align my work with the practitioners of Community Informatics that critically analyze the impacts of technology, and make attempts to bend that technology into service for “the people.”
 Scholar Dan McQuillan presented a historical analysis of Luddism at a conference I attended recently, in which he offered that Luddites were not against technology per se, but rather against technology that was not in service of “the people.”
-As most technological innovation seems to be increasingly in service of capitalism, I think we would be better served if more and more of us came to consider ourselves like the Luddites.
+As most technological innovation seems to be increasingly in service of capitalism and some new forms of colonization, I think we would be better served if more and more of us came to consider ourselves like the Luddites.

 I align myself with Community Informatics, more so than Critical Technology Studies, because I see the latter as too uninterested in the practical matters of resistance and transformation.
 While Community Informatics may be uncritical at times, I find the energy more hopeful, the work more accessible, and the focus on practical matters to all be in better alignment with the values of most communities I’ve been a member of or with whom I’ve collaborated.
 Though I hate that it needs to be emphasized (I wish it were simply part of the definition), I’m believe that the only worthwhile Community Informatics is one that is also participatory, critical, and decolonizing in its methodologies.
 The work necessarily cuts across many disciplines, and for me includes not only the above, but also psychology, political science, anthropology, and philosophy.
 In my research and practice, I study the many methodologies that can be used to accomplish this work.